YonatanNachum/Operating-Systems-Engineering/README.txt

 abilities we created 2 games: Ping Pong and Tic-Tac-Toe to show vga capabilities.

 In the mouse driver, we implemented PS/2 mouse that uses polling and interrupts to send messages to the kernel about movement and clicking.
-The mouse supports left click and right click and can be used in different applications.
+The mouse supports left click, right click and double click and can be used in different applications.
+We used a pool that stores mouse packets that there was a click in them and we expose the pool to the user using syscall (exactly how we pool from the keyboard or console), the user gets a struct contains the current location of the mouse and the click type and can use it for his applications.